 The assembly of an experienced BREM of the new type started only in 1944 year and lasted until the autumn.
 The manufacture of the prototype machine was assigned to Cadillac Motor Car Division, which built it on the basis of one of the serial tank chassis.
 September 5 prototype T6E1 arrived at the site for the necessary tests.
 Until the end of November, the car overcame various tracks, towed other vehicles and performed other tasks prescribed by the technical specifications.
 According to the results of inspections, it was recommended to modify the winch, crane and some other units, as well as to dismantle the mortar and course machine gun in the front sheet.

 BRAM T6E1 participates in the repair of a light tank M24 Chaffee.
 Dismantling of the tower.
 Photo Aviarmor.net

-2 December 1944, the prototype T6E1, was handed over to the American Car & Foundry Company, which was to finalize its design before the next test phase.
-As required, a mortar and one of the machine guns were removed from the machine.
-In addition, some of the remaining aggregates were redone.
-In a modified form, the car had to enter new tests, but there was no information about their conduct.
+On December 2, 1944, the T6E1 prototype was handed over to the American Car & Foundry Company, which was to finalize its design before the next stage of testing.
+As required, the mortar and one of the machine guns were removed from the vehicle.
+In addition, some of the remaining units were redesigned.
+In a modified form, the machine was supposed to enter new tests, but there is no information about their implementation.